Education Research Current About VU Amsterdam NL

 Change your future with the Political Science programme

-After a Bachelor’s degree, you can specialise further by following a master’s programme, such as the Master of Political Science.
-As a graduate of Political Science, you can find work as an advisor, a researcher, or a policy officer at a government agency or social organisation.
-With the knowledge you have acquired, you can also go into journalism or business.
+After the Bachelor’s degree, you can specialise further by following a master’s programme, such as our Master of Political Science at the VU.
+As a Political Scientist, you can be employed as a diplomat, advisor, researcher, or policy officer at a government agency or NGO.
+With your acquired knowledge, you can also go into journalism or business.

 Explore your future prospects